Previously at Dropbox

 User Research

-Setting up a discovery call and an early user testing of the static site experience.
+After a discovery call and an early user testing of the static site experience, I found that the static design experience was not the right solution.

 With our academic connections through the lab, we carefully selected high profile space industry experts to gain their initial insights on the idea of the project and to align the project with real user needs.